MadisonMadi/Staff-Helper/README.md

 - /staffhelp scrapper ➜ Scrapper Message
-  - To scrap your armor pieces you can go to the scrapper at spawn or use '/scrapper' to scrap your pieces and get some shards in return! '/scrapper'.
+  - To scrap your armor pieces you can go to the scrapper at spawn or use '/scrapper' (Sailor Rank) to scrap your pieces and get some shards in return!

 - /staffhelp showitem ➜ Show Item Message